partykit/partykit/apps/blog/src/content/blog/partykit-orchestrates-stately.md

 Since PartyKit was solving our multiplayer problem so easily, it felt natural to talk to the PartyKit team about our deployment problem.
 We had a chat with Sunil, and he brainstormed a solution codenamed `machinehub`.

 Given Sunil's extensive knowledge about Cloudflare, he suggested that we use [Workers for Platforms](https://developers.cloudflare.com/cloudflare-for-platforms/workers-for-platforms/) to solve the problem.
 This collaboration was a breakthrough, providing us with a way to deploy state machines dynamically, swiftly, and securely, and we are very grateful to Sunil for his help!

 ## What can you build with Stately Sky

 You can think of Stately Sky as a _multiplayer-enabled app logic-as-a-service_ platform.
 That's quite the mouthful.
 If you already know XState, it might be easier to think of it as _state machines in the cloud_ (or the Sky in our case 😅).

 Turns out, this is super convenient for building many different types of apps.
 Only the imagination sets the limit.
-Let me show you a very basic example of how to build a shared counter in React using Stately Sky.

 #### Counter example

+Let's look at a very basic example of how to build a shared counter in React using Stately Sky.

-We'll start by building a simple counter machine in the Stately Studio visual editor.
-It looks like this ([see it in the editor](https://sky.stately.ai/Wu5gAj)):
+We'll start by building the simple counter machine in the Stately Studio visual editor.
+When finished, it looks like this ([see it in the editor](https://sky.stately.ai/Wu5gAj)):

 <img src="/content-images/partykit-orchestrates-stately/counter-machine.png" alt="Counter machine shown in the Stately Studio visual editor" width="600">

-Lets have a look at the code you would need inside your own app to connect to this machine:
+Now, lets have a look at the code you would need inside your own app to connect to this machine:

 ```tsx
 import { useStatelyActor } from "@statelyai/sky-react";